Better Ingredients. Better Results.

 History and usage:

-Saffron is one of the most expensive herbs used in both culinary as well as traditional medical systems, typically valued at $4,000 per pound.
-The first recorded evidence of Saffron crocus as a widespread product, both as a dye and a culinary ingredient, comes from 4300-year-old Akkadian records.
+Saffron is one of the most expensive herbs used in culinary practices as well as traditional medical systems, typically valued at $4,000 per pound.
+The first recorded evidence of saffron as a widespread product, both as a dye and a culinary ingredient, comes from 4300-year-old Akkadian records.
 By 3600 years BP, saffron was used widely across Greece, Persia, the Middle East, and Egypt.
 Royalty and upper class used saffron for everything from medicinal baths to fabric dye to an aphrodisiac.

 Affron® is a registered trademark of Pharmactive Biotech S.L.R